University of London Boat Club

 University of London Boat Club (ULBC; boat code ULO) is the rowing club for the University of London and its member institutions, many of which also have their own boat clubs.
 The club has its boathouse on the Thames in Chiswick, London, UK.
 It is a designated High-Performance Programme funded by British Rowing.

 History

 The University of London Boat Club was formed in 1921.

-Olympians
+Olympians & Paralympians

 ULBC has been represented at every Olympic Games since 1960: